Prag8855/aab/content/docs/anmeldung.md

 English_term: Registration of a residence
 German_document: documents/anmeldung-original.pdf
 English_document: documents/anmeldung-translated-2021-v2.pdf
-Description: Instruction on how to fill the Anmeldung form.
+Description: Instructions on how to fill the Anmeldung form.
 This is the document you must fill to register your address in Berlin.
 Date_created: 2018-02-28
 Related_guides: guides/anmeldung-in-english-berlin.md, guides/moving-to-berlin.md, guides/berlin-burgeramt-appointment.md, guides/replacement-meldebescheinigung.md, guides/abmeldung-deregister-in-berlin.md, guides/how-to-get-a-german-freelance-visa.md
 ---